mrocklin/thesis/math-num-linalg-validation.md

 We stress that for each problem there are two measures of progress.
 A pure numericist will appreciate decreased runtimes on relevant problems.
 Someone concerned with the challenges of scientific software development will appreciate various lessons and efficiencies in development.

+### Contributions

+Contributions in numerical methods are as follows

+1. A system that finds expert numerical algorithms from naive inputs
+2. A quantification of the importance of mathmatically informed routines
+3. A system for blocking large numerical algorithms

+Contributions in scientific software development are as follows

+1. A demonstration that clear intermediate representations and small-scope subprojects enable contributions from single-domain experts.
+2. An argument for the use and combination of general packages for common sub-problems

 include [Linear regresion - Inference and algorithm selection](linear-regression.md)

 include [Linear regresion - Extensibility - SYRK v.
 GEMM](syrk.md)